 Grading for Equity – A set of teachers is reading the book by Joe Feldman for discussion of how to apply concepts to our practice.
 See Liz Waters for details.

-High School TAB – First Thursday all school year, 5 pm, Arlington Central Library, coordinated by Arlington Public Library.
+High School TAB – First Tuesday all school year, 5 pm, Arlington Central Library, coordinated by Arlington Public Library.
+Maggie can put you in contact to ensure they order pizza for you.

 (To give you an idea of success stories!)